International and Global Health (Chris Sirrs)

-This seminar examines the roles played by various organisations (including international and philanthropic organisations) in promoting public health around the world in the twentieth century.
-It investigates the transition from an early model of ‘international health’ which promoted cooperation between countries in public health, to a wider and more diverse model of ‘global health’ in the late twentieth century where a broader range of actors were involved in efforts to eradicate/control disease, and in promoting the development of health systems.
-We will explore how geopolitical considerations have shaped the roles of organisations; how colonial and neocolonial frameworks of power have influenced the health of peoples in the ‘global South’; and the various different models of promoting public health which have been extended by institutions headquartered in the ‘global North’.
+This seminar examines the roles played by international organisations in promoting public health in countries around the world.
+It explores the transition from a model of ‘international health’ in the early and mid-twentieth century, which promoted cooperation between countries in public health, to a wider and more diverse model of ‘global health’ in the late twentieth century in which a broader range of actors were involved.
+We will explore how geopolitical considerations shaped the roles played by these agencies; how colonial and post-colonial frameworks of power influenced the health of people in the ‘global South’; and various different models of promoting health promulgated by agencies based in the ‘global North’.

-- Why have nation states, institutions and philanthropic organisations based in the ‘global North’ been interested in the public health of peoples in the ‘global South’?
+- Why have nation states, international agencies and philanthropic organisations based in the ‘global North’ been interested in the public health of peoples in the ‘global South’?

 Theodore M. Brown, Marcos Cueto, and Elizabeth Fee, ‘The World Health Organization and the Transition From “International” to “Global” Public Health’, American Journal of Public Health 96, no. 1 (1 January 2006): 62–72, https://doi.org/10.2105/AJPH.2004.050831.

 Marcos Cueto, ‘The Origins of Primary Health Care and Selective Primary Health Care’, American Journal of Public Health 94, no. 11 (1 November 2004): 1864–74, https://doi.org/10.2105/AJPH.94.11.1864.